 Koolie can be trained easily as they are intelligent and eager to please their owner.
 They tend to respond well to positive methods of training where treats are included as a reward.
 This will keep them motivated and focused on the training session.
 Establish a firm and consistent leadership and never be harsh with them.

-- The ‘Koolie’ name has been come up due to mispronunciation of ‘collie’.
+- The ‘Koolie’ name has been come up due to the mispronunciation of ‘collie’.

 Koolie is generally a healthy breed with few possible canine health problems.
-It has the life expectancy of 12-15 years.
+It has a life expectancy of 12-15 years.

 - Congenital Eye Defects: It is the abnormality of the eye where it causes redness, large pupil, blindness, pain in the eye.
 The treatment mostly includes surgery, so consult a vet for proper treatment of the eye of your dog before it gets worse.